 I have the best clients, and I want all of you to stay safe and healthy!
-After reviewing research and consulting with my professional peers and WorkSafe BC, I have a plan for starting private, in-home sessions and some classes again.
+After reviewing research and consulting with my professional peers and WorkSafe BC, I have a plan for private, in-home sessions and classes.

 First: Please consider putting dog training on hold if you are considered to be in a “high-risk” group or if you live with someone or take care of someone considered to be “high-risk”.

 Consider virtual, online training.
 It can be very effective and helpful – especially if you feel like your dog needs help now.